APA’s Science Fellow placed at NIH for the year

 Sarah Johnson, PhD, APA’s 2010-2011 Executive Branch Science Fellow, will spend her year working as a special assistant in the Office of Behavioral and Social Sciences Research (OBSSR) at the National Institutes of Health.
 Trained as a social psychologist with particular interests in health disparities and marginalized populations, Johnson will work on a variety of OBSSR projects throughout the fellowship year while also taking advantage of APA-sponsored opportunities to learn more about the intersections of psychological science and the public policy arena.

 The Science Directorate-funded annual fellowship program, designed to provide postdoctoral research psychologists with invaluable experience in the federal government’s scientific enterprise, accepts applications each January for fall start dates.
-Please see the fellowship webpage (PDF, 192KB) for complete application instructions for the 2011-2012 Executive Branch Science Fellowship program or contact Heather Kelly, PhD, in the APA Science Directorate for more information.
+Please see the fellowship webpage for complete application instructions for the 2011-2012 Executive Branch Science Fellowship program or contact Heather Kelly, PhD, in the APA Science Directorate for more information.